filecoin-project/specs/src/systems/filecoin_mining/sector/sealing.md

 ## Drawing randomness for sector commitments

-{{<sref ticket_chain "Tickets">}} are used as input to the SEAL above in order to tie Proofs-of-Replication to a given chain, thereby preventing long-range attacks (from another miner in the future trying to reuse SEALs).
+{{<sref ticket_chain "Tickets">}} are used as input to calculation of the ReplicaID in order to tie Proofs-of-Replication to a given chain, thereby preventing long-range attacks (from another miner in the future trying to reuse SEALs).

 The ticket has to be drawn from a finalized block in order to prevent the miner from potential losing storage (in case of a chain reorg) even though their storage is intact.